grscheller/scheller-linux-archive/grokScala/README.md

 The code in the splat object in splat.scala explores similar constructs in scala.

-It makes sense to "splat" variable length datastructures into variadic<br>
+It makes sense to "splat" variable length datastructures into variadic functions.
-functions.
 Also to "splat" tuples into fixed-arity functions.
-Other<br>
-combinations seem to me more naturally handled by unpacking and repacking.
+Other combinations seem to me more naturally handled by unpacking and repacking.

 To "splat" a variable length datastructure into a variadic function: